shweta-tripathi-r3/corda-runtime-os/applications/tools/p2p-test/p2p-layer-deployment/README.md

 p2p-layer-deployment destroy -n namespace
 ```

-To delete all the clusters you have created run the command
+To delete all the clusters you have created run the command:
 ```bash
 p2p-layer-deployment destroy --all
 ```